The Price of Sovereignty: Funding UK Defense Before It’s Too Late

 Despite this positive trajectory, it is long overdue.
 Our military has been in decline for many years, in both size and technical capability.

 The UK has oftentimes coasted on the idea that the US would always step in when needed.
 But with global tensions rising and growing uncertainty about America’s involvement, that safety net is no longer guaranteed.
-True sovereignty demands self reliance – and that means serious, sustained investment in our own defence.
+True sovereignty demands self reliance – and that means serious, sustained investment in our own defense.

 Money alone isn’t enough.
 It matters where we spend it and how.